Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

 Directions for Use

+Esmolol hydrochloride injection is available in a ready-to-use vial.
 Esmolol hydrochloride injection is not compatible with Sodium Bicarbonate (5%) solution (limited stability) or furosemide (precipitation).

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.